 Industry Guideline means:

-(a) the guideline titled Location Information for Emergency Calls (G557:2014), published by Communications Alliance Ltd; or
+(a) the guideline titled G557:2026 Location Information for Emergency Calls, published by Australian Telecommunications Alliance Ltd; or

+(b) a replacement industry guideline.

-(b) a guideline published by Communications Alliance Ltd that replaces the guideline in paragraph (a Parts a copy of guideline could be obtained from Alliance Ltd’s website.
+Note: At the time of making the Telecommunications (Emergency Call Service) Amendment Determination 2026 (No.1), the guideline mentioned in paragraph (a) consisted of seven Parts and a copy of that guideline could be obtained, free of charge, from Australian Telecommunications Alliance Ltd’s website: www.austelco.org.au.

 internet of things data-only service means a carriage service that: